 The turnaround specialist has a private agenda.
-For example, the specialist is ultimately interested in purchasing the business, is using the business as a springboard into other ventures, or is there to maximize the value to his referral source without regard to the other stakeholders.
+The specialist is ultimately interested in purchasing the business, is using the business as a springboard into other ventures, or is there to maximize value to his referral source without regard to the other stakeholders.
 These issues with particular emphasis on independence should be addressed pre-engagement and potential conflicts should be addressed in an engagement agreement.